 If your results seem jagged, ensure your wearing position is correct and your armband is adequately tight, then keep using it as normal.

 15 nights of data

 The real power of Tempdrop starts at 15 nights of data collection.
-It's at this point the variable filtering starts and your previous 2 results will start to adjust retroactively with each new sync.
+It's at this point the variable filtering starts, and your previous two results may start to adjust retroactively with each new sync.

 If you feel your updated results are not following your cycle pattern, please Contact Us with your user email address (app login) and chart/s outlining your concerns.
 We will run a data check backstage and help you get the best from your Tempdrop.

 - If I miss a night during the first 14 days, will this reset my learning phase?